 The Good Supply opened its doors in 2012 with the mission to cultivate creativity and community while supporting those who make by hand.
 Deeply rooted in the nature, people, history, and culture of Maine, The Good Supply is inspired by its location providing a meeting place for local artists, travelers, chefs, farmers, and business people to come together.

-Our collection includes items for every gift occasion and for those who aspire to make a well-appointed home.
-Uniqueness and quality are very important.
+Representing more than 90 Maine-based artists in our restored barn storefront, our collection includes items for every gift occasion and for those who aspire to make a unique home filled with quality wares.

 Focusing on home and gifts reveals our sentimentality.
 We believe that being surrounded by beautiful things made by good people improves daily rituals.
 After all, things do remind you of places you've been and people you love.